SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

   ]
 }
 ```
-<em>*Edible items refer to what items can be gifted to pets regardless of whether the pet likes them or not.</em>
+<em>*"Edible items" refer to any item that can be gifted to a pet, regardless of whether the pet likes it.</em>
 <br><br/>
-An element inside an EdibleItem list typically looks like this:
+An element inside an `EdibleItem` list typically looks like this:

 ```js
 {